 Over the past few months I’ve totally upped my email list game.
 I’ve learned SO much and I want to share all of the juicy details with you!
-I owe a lot of my recent list building success to the fact that in January, I switched email marketing providers – from MailChimp to ConvertKit.
+I owe a lot of my recent list building success to the fact that in January, I switched email marketing providers.
+I’m writing this post to tell you why I think you should switch from MailChimp to ConvertKit, too.

 Let me start with a little back story…